A cryogenic memory element based on an anomalous Josephson junction

-As demonstrated theoretically, in these junctions the magnetization of F can be controlled by passing an electric current through the device~\cite{Wai02,Kon09,Lin11,Shu17,Bob18,Shu18}.
-We propose to use such a junction as a memory element with the information encoded in the magnetization direction of the F layer.
+As demonstrated theoretically, in these junctions the magnetization of F can be controlled by passing an electric current through the device~\cite{Wai02,Kon09,Lin11,Shu17,Bob18,Shu18,Maz19}.
+We discuss the use of such a junction as a memory element with the information encoded in the magnetization direction of the F layer.
 An important issue for the memory element is the effects stemming from the unavoidable thermal fluctuations on both phase and magnetization dynamics.
 Therefore we present an exhaustive analysis of the noisy dynamics of a current-biased SFS Josephson junction, see Fig.~\ref{Figure01}, considering the influence of stochastic thermal fluctuations.
-Indeed, we explore this current-induced magnetic bistability, in order to define two well-distinguishable logic states, and investigate the robustness of such memory against noise-induced effects.
-We also suggest a suitable non-invasive readout scheme based on a current-controlled superconducting quantum interference device (SQUID), which does not require an additional magnetic flux to set the optimal operating point.
-Moreover, we discuss the intriguing possibility of effectively shielding the memory state by voltage gating, in a device formed by a ferromagnetic layer with a linear-in-momentum Dresselhaus spin-orbit coupling term.
+Notably, in order to preserve gauge-invariance the numerical model that we use to describe the phase dynamics includes also the time derivative of the anomalous phase, according to Ref.~\onlinecite{Rab19}.